 The Stock Horse of Texas collegiate program was started by the late Dr. Kris Wilson in 2005.
-At the time, Kris was teaching stock horse classes at Texas Tech University and he started the “team” concept by bringing a group of individuals to a SHT show all clad in matching black shirts with the Texas Tech logo on the back.
-His idea of a competitive venue for college students to show has grown into a collegiate program with more than a dozen schools.
+At the time, Kris was teaching stock horse classes at Texas Tech University and he started the “team” concept by bringing a group of individuals to a SHTX show all clad in matching black shirts with the Texas Tech logo on the back.
+His idea of a competitive venue for college students to show has grown into a collegiate program with more than a 20 schools.

 Division I: A D1 team consists of a maximum of 6 riders: 2 Open/Non Pro; 2 Limited/Intermediate; 2 Novice.
 A school may enter a team with less than six but no less than four members.